peteroupc/peteroupc.github.io/random.md

     - The `CryptGenRandom` method on Windows.
     - Cryptographic hash functions that take unpredictable signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's hardware volatile entropy gathering and expansion technique).

 Note that an unpredictable-random implementation ultimately relies on one or more nondeterministic sources for random number generation.
-Sources that are available in hardware and/or are reasonably fast for most applications (for instance, by producing many random numbers per second) are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and should be reseeded from time to time to help ensure unpredictability.
+Sources that are reasonably fast for most applications (for instance, by producing many random numbers per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and should be reseeded from time to time to help ensure unpredictability.

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators